 Sanhe Night Market (三和夜市, Sanhe Yeshi)

-Sanhe night market is a fairly small (actually, narrow but very long) local market with a mix of food stalls and assorted merchandise.
-Again, not one I’d travel across Taipei to visit, but if you’re staying over on the west side of the Tamsui River it’s a good spot to have a look around and score some street food (I had some excellent dumplings there).
+Sanhe night market is a very long & narrow local market out in Sanchong with a mix of food stalls and assorted merchandise.
+Again, not one I’d travel across Taipei to visit, but if you’re staying over on the west side of the Tamsui River it’s a good spot to have a look around and score some street food.
 It’s on Zhongyang North Road (中央北路, Zhongyang Beilu), just east of Taipei bridge station (on the Huilong branch of the orange line), on the north side of the main road.

 Local station areas, all over Taipei

-While not considered to be night markets, certain MRT stations (tending to be those with particularly dense residential populations, or those serving as hubs for bus routes) can be absolute treasure troves of mom & pop food places and snack stands aimed mostly at the business of passing commuters – a couple of examples to keep in mind which may be handy on a tourist visit to the city are just north of Donghu station (near Dahu Park, if you do some hiking in Neihu), and Shilin station (good for changing between the MRT and the buses for visiting the National Palace Museum or Yangmingshan park) has all sorts of food options along the pedestrian area outside the northern exit.
+While not considered to be night markets, certain MRT stations (tending to be those with particularly dense residential populations, or those serving as hubs for bus routes) can be absolute treasure troves of mom & pop food places and snack stands aimed mostly at the business of passing commuters – for example, Shilin station (good for changing between the MRT and the buses for visiting the National Palace Museum or Yangmingshan park) has all sorts of food options along the pedestrian area outside the northern exit.

 Liuhe Tourist Night Market, Kaohsiung (六合觀光夜市, Liuhe Guanguang Yeshi)

-This is the most famous market in Taiwan’s second city of Kaohsiung, and one which I liked for the layout and for the awesome feed I had there.
-It’s on a nice wide road with just one row of stalls down either side, meaning there’s plenty of space to wander and browse without battling any Raohe-style shuffle crowds.
+This is the most famous market in Taiwan’s second city of Kaohsiung, it’s on a nice wide road with just one row of stalls down either side, meaning there’s plenty of space to wander and browse without battling any Raohe-style shuffle crowds.
 It’s right outside Formosa Boulevard station on Kaohsiung’s red line (the station itself is famous for its architecture and ceiling designs).
 Anyone who knows Kaohsiung well will tell you there are better markets with better food, but anyway Liuhe is easy to find and does the job.